-This takes 165 years to complete which in comparison to the 16 hour 1 full spin around its axis is a massive difference.
+This takes 165 years to complete which is far longer than the 16 hours needed to complete 1 full day/full spin around the axis.

-As a result of the excess amount of methane and the inclusion of another undiscovered element within the atmosphere, Neptune’s color is a far deeper blue than the likes of Uranus, which also has an abundantly methane based atmosphere.
+As a result of the excess amount of methane and the inclusion of another undiscovered element within the atmosphere, Neptune’s color is a far deeper blue than the likes of Uranus, which also has a methane based atmosphere.

-The planet is 49,244km in diameter, making it roughly 4 times Earth’s diameter, and would allow around 57 Earths to fit inside it.
+The planet is 49,244km in diameter, making it roughly 4 times Earth’s diameter, and would allow around 57 Earth sized planets to fit inside it.
 This also makes Neptune the 4th largest planet in our solar system.

-Neptune is very cold mostly down to its distance from the Sun, where its atmospheric temperature sits between-220 to -230 degrees Celsius.
-Its core is far hotter coming in at 5,100 degrees Celsius and is the likely cause for the liquid water present within the planet
+Neptune is very cold, which is mostly down to its distance from the Sun, where its atmospheric temperature sits between -220 to -230 degrees Celsius.
+Its core is far hotter coming in at 5,100 degrees Celsius and is the very likely cause for the liquid water present within the planet.

-Subsequently, the erratic temperature and gaseous composition of Neptune, is what constitutes towards its turbulent weather.
+Subsequently, the erratic temperature and gaseous composition of Neptune, is what constitute towards its turbulent behavior.

-In fact Neptune has the fasted winds in our solar system, producing those that eclipse speeds of 2,000km per hour.
+In fact Neptune has the fastest winds in our solar system, producing some that eclipse speeds of 2,000km per hour.
 The fastest winds on Earth would only be a fifth of these speeds at most.

-At this moment in time we have discovered 14 moons orbiting Neptune and have also observed 5 thinner rings that surround it.
+At this moment in time we have discovered 14 moons orbiting Neptune and have also observed 5 thinner rings surrounding the ice giant.